Licensed Ministry and Lay Micro-Certification

 A Lay Leader who feels called to deliver approved sermons written by clergy during Sunday Worship on an occasional, as needed basis

-These micro-certifications are intended to function as additional resources to equip and empower lay leadership within the congregation by enhancing the ministry of any lay person who feels called to assist occasionally on an as needed basis with leading the Daily Office during Worship and/or the Proclamation of the Word during Worship.
+These micro-certifications are intended to function as deeper formational opportunities to equip and empower lay leadership within the congregation by enhancing the ministry of any lay person who feels called to assist occasionally on an as needed basis with leading the Daily Office during Worship and/or the Proclamation of the Word during Worship.

 These micro-certifications are alternate options to licensing.
 They ARE NOT the same as licensing and do not replace licensing.